calovex/bookmart/readme.txt

 Latest versions of Firefox and Chrome - works well
 I certainly believe this would work on other browser versions as well since almost all the css properties and markup used is well supported in recent versions of almost all the browsers.

-If you have any clarifications, any issues you may find while during your testing phase or even if you'd like to have a look into the source code (available in a Bitbucket private repo) please don't hesitate to contact me at nivincp@gmail.com
+If you have any clarifications or any issues you may find while during your testing phase or even if you'd like to have a look into the source code (available in a Bitbucket private repo) please don't hesitate to contact me at nivincp@gmail.com